bg

 The True Cost of a Trade: Deconstructing Fees and Gas

-Uniswap's model is beautifully straightforward.
-Each liquidity pool has a defined fee tier (e.g., 0.05%, 0.30%, 1.00%) paid by the trader, which goes directly to the liquidity providers in that pool.
-The gas cost is relatively predictable as it involves a direct interaction with a single pool's smart contract.
+A great price can be quickly eroded by fees and gas costs.
+Uniswap's model is straightforward: each liquidity pool has a defined fee tier (e.g., 0.05%, 0.30%, 1.00%) paid by the trader, which goes directly to the liquidity providers.
+The gas cost is relatively predictable as it involves a direct interaction with a single smart contract.

 Advanced Arsenals: Beyond the Basic Swap